 Actuarial Cost Method - Entry age actuarial cost method, level percent of payroll.
+For purposes of this calculation, the current plan provisions are assumed to have always applied.

 Plan Funding - The change in the unfunded actuarial accrued liability (UAAL) attributable to each year is amortized over a closed 20-year period as a level percent of covered payroll, except for the following situations.
 1) The UAAL attributable to benefit increases in a given year is amortized over a closed 15-year period as a level percent of covered payroll.
 2) If there is an overfunded actuarial accrued liability, the amortization period is an open 30-year period.
 3) If a UAAL decrease occurs due to extra employer contributions (lump sum or elected rate greater than required rate), that decrease is offset against the oldest existing actuarial loss layer.